-There is also some evidence that adults in a CDHP were more likely than those in a traditional plan to be engaged in their choice of health plan.
-Specifically, those in a CDHP were more likely than those with traditional coverage to say that they had visited health plans' websites to learn about their plans (48 percent CDHP vs. 39 percent traditional); attended a meeting where health plan choices were explained (43 percent CDHP vs. 30 percent traditional); used other websites to learn about health plan choices (33 percent CDHP vs. 24 percent traditional); and consulted with an insurance broker to understand plan choices (18 percent CDHP vs. 12 percent traditional) (Figure 9).
-There were few differences between HDHP and traditional plan enrollees.
+There was also some evidence that adults in a CDHP were more likely than those in a traditional plan to be engaged in their choice of health plan.
+Specifically, those in a CDHP were more likely than those with traditional coverage to say that they had attended a meeting where health plan choices were explained (37 percent CDHP vs. 30 percent traditional); consulted with their employer's HR staff about health plan choices (35 percent CDHP vs. 25 percent traditional); and that they consulted with an insurance broker to understand plan choices (19 percent CDHP vs. 12 percent traditional) (Figure 8).
+CDHP and traditional plan enrollees were equally likely to report that they visited health plans' websites to learn about their plans; talked to friends, family, and colleagues about the plans; used other websites to learn about their choices; asked health plans to send information in the mail; and talked to their doctor or other health professional about the plans.